Update: We’ve added the news that Syfy picked up the pilot for the Tremors series.

-The 1990 creature-comedy Tremors kick-started a franchise that continued long after original star Kevin Bacon moved on to bigger projects, but now the award-winning actor could be headed back to Perfection, Nevada, for another battle with the monstrous, man-eating worms lurking beneath the dirt.
+The 1990 creature-comedy Tremors kick-started a franchise that continued long after original star Kevin Bacon moved on to bigger projects, but now the award-winning actor is headed back to Perfection, Nevada, for another battle with the monstrous, man-eating worms lurking beneath the dirt.

-According to EW, a television series based on Tremors is currently being developed that will have Bacon reprise his role as reluctant monster-hunter Valentine McKee.
-The actor will star in the series and serve as an executive producer.
+First reported by EW back in November 2015, the television series based on Tremors will have Bacon reprise his role as reluctant monster-hunter Valentine McKee.
+The actor will star in the series and serve as an executive producer, and Variety reports that the Syfy network has picked up the pilot for the potential series.

-The original Tremors was a surprise hit, and followed a group of townspeople from an isolated desert town in Nevada who discover that they are being hunted by a group of massive, worm-like creatures that tunnel beneath the ground.
+The original Tremors was a surprise hit, and followed a group of townspeople from the isolated desert town who discover that they are being hunted by a group of creatures that tunnel beneath the ground.
 Along with Bacon, the film starred Fred Ward, Finn Carter, Michael Gross, and Reba McEntire.

 Tremors was received well by critics and parlayed a modest run in theaters into big sales in the home-entertainment market.
 The film eventually spawned four direct-to-video sequels (including a prequel film set in 1889) and a short-lived, 13-episode series that aired on The SciFi Channel in 2003.
 Bacon declined to appear in any of the sequels.